tconbeer/harlequin-web/src/docs/mysql.md

 uv tool install 'harlequin[mysql]'
 ```

-## Using Harlequin with MySQL
+## Using Harlequin with MySQL or MariaDB

-To connect to a MySQL database, run Harlequin with the `-a mysql` option and pass connection parameters as CLI options:
+To connect to a MySQL or MariaDB database, run Harlequin with the `-a mysql` option and pass connection parameters as CLI options:

 ```bash
 harlequin -a mysql -h localhost -p 3306 -U root --password example --database dev
 ```

-The MySQL adapter does not accept a connection string or DSN.
+The MySQL/MariaDB adapter does not accept a connection string or DSN.

 ## Connection Options